Abdu-khaled/kubernetes-practices/README.md

 ![](./screenshot/31.png)

 ---
-  * C. Deploy Mongo Express in the mongo-express namespace.
+* C ) Deploy Mongo Express in the mongo-express namespace.
 * Use a Deployment named mongo-express-deployment with:
   * 1 replica.
   * The image: mongo-express:latest.
   * Create a ConfigMap named mongo-express-config in the mongo-express namespace to store environment variables for the Mongo Express application.Hint (you should accces the MongoDB by mongo-express deployment)
   *  Create a NodePort Service named mongo-express-service to expose the Mongo Express interface externally on port 8081.

 **ConfigMap**
 ```bash